 For many years, we’ve been told that there’s little we can do to prevent Alzheimer’s disease and other types of dementia but hope for the best and wait for a pharmaceutical cure.
 But the truth is you can reduce your risk by eating right, exercising, staying mentally and socially active, and keeping stress in check.
-By leading a brain-healthy lifestyle, you may be able to prevent Alzheimer’s symptoms and slow down, or even reverse, the process of deterioration.
+By leading a brain-healthy lifestyle, you may be able to prevent Alzheimer’s disease symptoms and slow down, or even reverse, the process of deterioration.

 Researchers across the world are racing towards a cure for Alzheimer’s disease.
 But as prevalence rates climb, their focus has broadened from treatment to prevention strategies.
 What they’ve discovered is that it may be possible to prevent or delay the symptoms of Alzheimer’s disease and other dementias through a combination of healthful habits.
 While Alzheimer’s disease accounts for 50 percent of dementia cases, vascular dementia accounts for up to 40 percent in older adults, and there is much you can do to prevent this type of dementia.